 To calculate standing tree volume, the direct measurement of tree diameter and height is the most common adopted methodology.
-However, in 32% of the sampling units tree height was not sampled and tree volume was hence calculated through diameter-based tables (single entry production tables).
-Tree height is sampled through either a fixed number of trees per plot (i.e., 1-50 trees) in 25% of the plots, or a constant proportion of trees in each plot (10-100% of the trees).
-Although both methods are biased (Zeide and Zakrzewski, 1993), given the great variability in plot size and tree densities, the constant proportion ensures a greater degree of comparability than the fixed number approach.
-In two datasets only, height values were obtained through LiDAR data.
+Tree height is sampled through either a fixed number of trees per plot (i.e., 1 to 50 trees) or a constant proportion of trees in each plot.
+Although both methods are biased (Zeide & Zakrzewski, 1992), given the great variability in plot size and tree densities, the constant proportion ensures a greater degree of comparability than the fixed number approach.

 When recorded, tree vitality mostly followed Kraft (1884) or IUFRO standard classification (Nieuwenhuis, 2000) with respectively five and three classes.
-Some studies adapted these classifications based on the needs of the survey.
+Some studies used a revised version of these classifications.